tinode/ios/README.md

 ## Translations

-The app is currently available in English (default) and Chinese.
+The app is currently available in English (default), Simplified Chinese, Spanish.
 Pull requests with more translations are welcome.
 Two files need to be translated: [storyboard](Tinodios/en.lproj/Main.strings) and [code](en.lproj/Localizable.strings).

 ## Other